lk-geimfari/mimesis/mimesis/data/locale_template/README.md

 Only if your locale uses any specific fields it could be added into json files otherwise, it is not permitted to modify the structure.
 You should not modify the provider object directly if the data which you add is not common for all locales.

+If you want to create `YourCountrySpecProvider()`, then you should add all related data to the file `locale/builtin.json`.

 Before Pull Request: